-A profile attribute is a name-value pair inserted in a user object, such as a user or role.
-It is ordinarily used to extend the object's standard access grants, but it has other uses, as well.
-It can be added to objects by database tools or custom code.
+A profile attribute is a name-value pair associated with a user account.
+It is ordinarily used to extend the object's standard access grants, but it has other uses as well.
+To define or modify the profile attributes for a user account, see the section on editing user attributes in the JasperReports Server Administrator Guide.

-For example, this Groovy expression tests users for the Cities access grant in the store city field in the store table:
+For example, this Groovy expression tests users for the Cities access grant in the store_city field in the store table:

+'''

+<filterExpression>store.store_city in

+(groovy('authentication.getPrincipal().getAttributes().find{ it.attrName == "Cities"

+'''

-''' <filterExpression>store.store_city in (groovy('authentication.getPrincipal().getAttributes().find{ it.attrName == "Cities" }.attrValue.split(",").collect {"''" + it + "''" }.join(",").replaceFirst("^''","").replaceFirst("''\$","")'))</filterExpression> '''
+''' }.attrValue.split(",").collect {"''" + it + "''" }.join(",").replaceFirst("^''","").replaceFirst("''\$","")'))</filterExpression> '''